MEET OUR DOULAS

 Angie Danek

-Founder of EHB, Birth & Bereavement Doula, Licensed Massage Therapist, and Student Midwife
+Founder of EHB, Traditional Midwife finishing CPM training, Birth & Bereavement Doula, and Licensed Massage Therapist

 Angie has been passionate about birth since witnessing the birth of her sister Amy when she was just 5 years old.
 By the time she was 18 she had attended over 15 births.
 Angie comes from a long line of healers, her father and three uncles are chiropractors who all have unique specialties, her brother is a Doctor of Osteopathy, and she has aunts in the fields of herbalism, and other various natural healing arts.
 She is the oldest of 10 children, 7 of whom were born at home and all of whom were homeschooled.